sehrgutesoftware/laravel5-api/README.md

 `AuthorizeResource::authorizeResource(String $action)`
 Hook in here to perform authorization on a single resource.
 This method is called from the `show`, `update` and `destroy` handler right after the resource was fetched from DB and stored into `$this->resource`.

+`FormatCollection::formatCollection(ArrayAccess $collection)`
+This hook receives a Collection of resources before they are transformed.

+`FormatResource::formatResource(Model $resource)`
+This hook receives a single resource before it is transformed.

+`ResponseHeaders::responseHeaders(Array $headers)`
+Hook in here to manipulate the response headers.

 ### Deprecated: Hooks

 **Warning: Hooks are deprecated in favour of Plugins (see above), so be aware when using them: The methods listed below will soon be removed from the controller and substituted with appropriate plugin hooks.** "Hook" in the context of a "Plugin" refers to an interface, rather than a controller method like in the old sense.